Slow Cooker Apple Butter (No Added Sugar)

 - Take your saucepan off the heat and allow your jars to sit in the hot water for another 5 minutes.

-- Carefully take your jars out of the hot water and place on a kitchen towel.
-Leave in place for 24 hours.
-After 24 hours check that the lids have sealed by making sure they do not flex up or down when pressing the middle of the jar, or come off when gently trying to remove them.
+- Carefully take your jars out of the hot water and place on a paper towel.
+Check jar lids for seals by making sure the lids do not flex up and down when pressing the middle of the jar.

 - Store in a cool, dark place for up to one year!
 Once opened make sure to store in the refrigerator for up to one week!